Agroforestry Systems & Prac.

 Overall aims and purpose

-This module is core for MSc Agroforestry (residential and part-time) and is suitable both for those interested in temperate and tropical agroforestry.
+This module is core for MSc Agroforestry & Food Security (residential and part-time) and is suitable both for those interested in temperate and tropical agroforestry.
 It introduces the concepts behind this land use system and ways in which it is practiced around the world.
 Topics covered are the principles of ecological interactions, agroforestry practices across the world, and the social, economic and ecosystem benefits.
+It is also available to students on the MSc Forestry and MSc Tropical Forestry programmes.

 Biophysical principles and interactions